-If you are unable to take estrogen or if you do not respond to combination (estrogen and progesterone) pills, your gynecologist may prescribe either Norethindrone acetate (Aygestin®, Nor–QD®, or Camilla®) or Medroxyprogesterone acetate (Depo–Provera®), different kinds of progesterone–only hormone medicine.
+If you are unable to take estrogen or if you do not respond to combination (estrogen and progestin) pills, your gynecologist may prescribe progestin-only treatments such as Norethindrone (Nor-QD®, Camila®) Norethindrone acetate (Aygestin®), or Medroxyprogesterone acetate (Depo–Provera®).
 These medicines stop your body from ovulating and your endometriosis from growing.
-Most teens will not have a period.
-Taking synthetic (man–made) progesterone medication in this form is very similar to the natural progesterone that is made by your body during pregnancy.
+Most girls will not have a period.
+Taking synthetic (man–made) progestin medication in this form is very similar to the natural progesterone that is made by your body during pregnancy.

-Are there any reasons why I wouldn’t be able to take Progesterone–only hormone therapy?
+Are there any reasons why I wouldn’t be able to take Progestin–only hormone therapy?

 What are the side effects?

-Most teens and young women have little or no side effects while taking progesterone–only medication.
-Possible side effects can include breakthrough bleeding or spotting, changes in weight, acne, breast enlargement, feeling bloated, headache/migraines, nausea or vomiting, and possible decrease in bone density (thinning of the bones).
+Most young women have little or no side effects while taking progestin–only medication.
+Possible side effects can include breakthrough bleeding or spotting, changes in weight, acne, breast enlargement, feeling bloated, headache/migraines, nausea or vomiting, mood changes, and possible decrease in bone density (thinning of the bones).

 How is Norethindrone acetate taken?

 Norethindrone acetate (Aygestin®) is a pill that you swallow.

 Starting Aygestin®: Take 1-2 (5mg) tablet at the same time every day as prescribed by your health care provider.
 At Boston Children’s Hospital, we currently recommend that you do not take more than 10 mg of Aygestin®/day.
 Of note, norethindrone acetate is a very strong progestin medication however it is NOT approved as a form of birth control.
 If you are sexually active and on this medication, you should utilize another method to prevent pregnancy such as condoms.

 This progestin–only medication is a form of birth control that comes in a pill pack like regular birth control pills.
 There are 28 active hormone pills in each pack.